1971 Nobel Prize in Literature: Prize Decision

-The Academy's archives later revealed in 2022 that Pablo Neruda was almost denied the Nobel Prize because of his "communist tendencies" and odes to Stalin.
+In 1971, the Nobel committee shortlisted Patrick White (awarded in 1973), W.H.
+Auden, André Malraux and Eugenio Montale (awarded in 1975) along with Pablo Neruda.
+The Academy's archives later revealed in 2022 that Neruda was almost denied the Nobel Prize because of his "communist tendencies" and odes to Stalin.
 While Anders Österling of the Nobel committee praised Neruda's "poetic natural power and dynamic vitality", he questioned whether the increasingly dominant communist tendency in his poetry is compatible with the purpose of the Nobel prize.
 In the archives, Österling wrote that "a writer's way of thinking – whether Marxist, syndicalist, anarchist or something else – belongs to his free right.
 However, Neruda is fully politically involved, including through his hymns to Stalin and other purely propagandistic achievements.
 On that basis, I have reservations about his candidacy, without, however, wanting to firmly reject it in advance..." Österling had previously spoken out against the candidacy both of Ezra Pound and Samuel Beckett, but was eventually persuaded with Neruda's and Beckett's merits later awarded them the prize, but not Pound.

-The Nobel committee chair Karl Ragnar Gierow advocated a prize to the shortlisted British poet W.H.
-Auden, while Lars Gyllensten and Artur Lundkvist pushed for a prize to Neruda who won a majority of support in the Nobel committee.
+Committee members Lars Gyllensten, Henry Olsson and Artur Lundkvist all recommended Neruda and Patrick White as the main contenders for the prize.
+Karl Ragnar Gierow listed Neruda as his first proposal and W.H.
+Auden as his second proposal, noting a "little marked difference" between the order of the proposals. Österling found Auden to be the most recommendable among the candidates, followed by Montale and Patrick White.
+André Malraux's candidacy was dismissed by the committee as his best work was thought to be too far back in time.
+Following their meeting on 16 September 1971 the Nobel committee reported that Neruda had the strongest support in the committee, followed by Auden and White with an equal number of votes.